Prairie Living, no ocean in sight.

-Growing up on the prairies on a farm and never seeing the ocean until I was into my thirties did not stop me dreaming of the sea and its wonders.
-I remember wanting to be an oceanographer as young as 10 or 12 years old, however, my parents were people of a different generation and thought it best I focus on something reliable like a teacher or secretary.
+Growing up on the prairies on a farm with no ocean in sight and never seeing the ocean until I was into my thirties did not stop me from dreaming of the sea and its wonders.
+I wanted to be an oceanographer as young as 10 or 12 years old.
+However, my parents were people of a different generation and thought it best I focus on something reliable like a teacher or secretary.
 The ocean and its animals continued to fascinate me, watching Jacque Cousteau on TV.
+All I need is vitamin sea.

 As I grew the thought of experiencing the ocean wonders became less and less of a priority in life.
 Until one day, life had taken a twist, and I started living on the coast of British Columbia.